Izhar03/Izhar03/README.md

 - 🔭 I’m currently working on **Nothing**

-- 🌱 I’m currently learning **System Design**
+- 🌱 I’m currently learning **Typescript, Angular, AWS Services**

-- 🌟 I'm more interested in research-based roles, particularly in the area of **Machine Learning and Deep Learning**
+- 🌟 I'm more interested in research-based roles, particularly in the area of **Machine Learning, Backend SDE, AI-LLM**

 - 📫 How to reach me **izharhamdan@gmail.com**